I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 There’s evidence the ancient Babylonians were making soap from fats boiled with ashes around 2800 BCE.
 Egyptians used animal and vegetable oils mixed with alkaline salts to make their cleansing substances.
 Early Romans used, wait for it, urine in making soap.
-None of these concoctions conjure up thoughts of heady fragrances wafting on the breeze.
+None of these concoctions conjure up thoughts of sensual fragrances wafting on the breeze.

-> For a long time, the general population didn’t bathe and smelled like a cow barn in high summer.
-Often the aristocracy was even more malodorous.
-As the BBC program Quite Interesting notes “Most people in the 18th century only had a proper wash twice a year.”
+For a long time, the general population didn’t bathe and smelled like a cow barn in high summer.
+Often, the aristocracy was even more malodorous.
+As the BBC program Quite Interesting notes, “Most people in the 18th century only had a proper wash twice a year.”

-> Queen Isabella of Castile boasted that she only bathed twice in her life―once on the day she was born in 1451 and a second time just before her marriage in 1469.
+Queen Isabella of Castile boasted that she only bathed twice in her life―once on the day she was born in 1451 and a second time just before her marriage in 1469.

 A century later, Don Juan Henry of Navarre favoured many European ladies with his attentions.
 He seems to have liked natural aromas, for he is said to have written to Gabrielle d’ Estrées with a special request, “Do not wash yourself, my sweetheart, I’ll visit you in three weeks.”